Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 What is the Average Credit Card Limit?

-While we saw in the section above that even regular consumer credit cards can have five- or six-figure spending limits, it’s important to keep in mind that the highest credit card limits aren’t going to be available to just anyone.
+While we saw in the section above that even regular consumer credit cards can have five- or six-figure spending limits, it’s important to keep in mind that the highest credit card limits will not be available to just anyone.
 Your credit limit is based on a variety of factors, and the average credit limits are much lower than those extreme examples.

 How Can You Get a Higher Credit Limit?